dimajix/flowman/BUILDING.md

 ## Build for Custom Spark Version

-Per default, dataflow will be built for fairly recent versions of Spark (2.3.2 as of this writing) and Hadoop (2.8.3).
+Per default, Flowman will be built for fairly recent versions of Spark (2.4.5 as of this writing) and Hadoop (2.8.5).
 But of course you can also build for a different version by either using a profile

     mvn install -Pspark2.2 -Phadoop2.7 -DskipTests